 The actual generation of concepts is done utilizing several methods.
 The order in which these methods are used may change throughout the project as concept development is a fluid process.
 Here we present the three most common methods we use.

 Brainstorming is a process where multiple people are brought together in a free and open meeting to generate ideas.
-Typically, the project leader sets the meeting and describes the goal of the concept generation and defines the context.
+Typically, the project leader sets the meeting and describes the goal of the concept generation, and defines the context.
 For example, a brainstorming meeting could generate a few ideas in deeper detail versus creating a high number of very different ideas.
 Generally, the idea is to create a large volume of ideas at this stage, as some ideas do not make the cut during the assessment stage.

 Research is another method for generating concepts.
 How have others solved this or similar challenges?
-The typical places to investigate are patents, competitors, or look for solutions in nature or other industries.
+The typical places to investigate are patents, competitors, or looking for solutions in nature or other industries.
 For example, if we need a rotary drive coupling that was sealed to liquids in a handheld medical device, in researching a magnetic coupling used in oil well drilling technology we may discover a coupling that solved the same problem we had, albeit at a much larger scale.
 The insight of a magnetic coupling even at such a large scale leads us to a solution that was not being considered.
 Learn more about patents and how to research them in our beginner's guide to patents.

 Benchmarking is a process where we look more directly at competitors and we ask ourselves what part or parts of their solution can be applied to our project?
 Was the concept executed successfully?
 How have others solved the same problem?
 It may mean obtaining that device or idea and taking it apart to discover “what makes it tick”.